jidongxiao/networksecurity/labs/mitnick/README.md

 destination_ip = "10.0.2.5"
 ```

-The source\_ip must be the victim client's IP address, and the destinaion\_ip must be the victim server's IP address.
+The source\_ip must be the victim client's IP address, and the destination\_ip must be the victim server's IP address.
 Once again, do not change any other lines of the script.

 step 5.
 Turn on wireshark and start capturing.